AODQ/monte-toad/taskell.md

 ## upcoming

-- plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)
 - need a proper line rendering engine (for raycasts, to show regions of image currently being rendered on, etc)

 ## in progress

-- selective box integration
+- plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)

 ## done